-To help ensure the security of Apple Pay, you must have a passcode set on your device and, optionally, Touch ID.
+Apple Pay uses security features built-in to the hardware and software of your device to help protect your transactions.
+In addition, to use Apple Pay, you must have a passcode set on your device and, optionally, Face ID or Touch ID.
 You can use a simple passcode, or you can set a more complex passcode for even greater security.
-On Apple Watch, Wrist Detect must also be enabled.

-Once your card is approved, your bank or your bank’s authorized service provider creates a device-specific Device Account Number, encrypts it, and sends it along with other data (such as the key used to generate dynamic security codes unique to each transaction) to Apple.
-Apple can’t decrypt it, but will add it to the Secure Element within your device.
-The Secure Element is an industry-standard, certified chip designed to store your payment information safely.
-The Device Account Number in the Secure Element is unique to your device and to each credit or debit card added.
-It’s isolated from iOS and watchOS, never stored on Apple Pay servers, and never backed up to iCloud.
-Because this number is unique and different from usual credit or debit card numbers, your bank can prevent its use on a magnetic stripe card, over the phone, or on websites.
+After your card is approved, your bank or your bank’s authorized service provider creates a device-specific Device Account Number, encrypts it, and sends it along with other data (such as the key used to generate dynamic security codes that are unique to each transaction) to Apple.
+The Device Account Number can’t be decrypted by Apple but is stored in the Secure Element—an industry-standard, certified chip designed to store your payment information safely—on your device.
+Unlike with usual credit or debit card numbers, the card issuer can prevent its use on a magnetic stripe card, over the phone, or on websites.
+The Device Account Number in the Secure Element is isolated from iOS, watchOS, and macOS, is never stored on Apple servers, and is never backed up to iCloud.

-Apple doesn’t store or have access to the credit or debit card numbers you added to Apple Pay.
-Apple Pay only stores a portion of your actual card numbers and a portion of your Device Account Numbers, along with a card description, to help you manage your cards.
+Apple doesn’t store or have access to the original card numbers of credit, debit, or prepaid cards that you add to Apple Pay.
+Apple Pay stores only a portion of your actual card numbers and a portion of your Device Account Numbers, along with a card description.
+Your cards are associated with your Apple ID to help you add and manage your cards across your devices.

-Paying in stores that accept contactless payments with Apple Pay uses Near Field Communication (NFC) technology between your device and the payment terminal.
-NFC is an industry-standard contactless technology designed to work only across short distances.
-If your iPhone is on and it detects an NFC field, it will present you with your default card.
-To send your payment information, you must authenticate using Touch ID or your passcode.
-No payment information is sent without your authentication.
-On Apple Watch, you must double-click the side button when the device is unlocked to activate your default card for payment.
+When you use Apple Pay in stores that accept contactless payments, Apple Pay uses Near Field Communication (NFC) technology between your device and the payment terminal.
+NFC is an industry-standard, contactless technology that’s designed to work only across short distances.
+If your iPhone is on and detects an NFC field, it will present you with your default card.
+To send your payment information, you must authenticate using Face ID, Touch ID, or your passcode (except in Japan if you designate a Suica card for Express Transit).
+With Face ID or with Apple Watch, you must double-click the side button when the device is unlocked to activate your default card for payment.

-After you use Touch ID or enter your passcode on iPhone, or double-click the side button on Apple Watch at a payment terminal, the Secure Element provides your Device Account Number and a transaction-specific dynamic security code.
-This information is sent along with additional information needed to complete the transaction to the store’s point of sale terminal.
-Neither Apple nor your device sends your credit or debit card number.
-Before they approve the payment, your bank or payment network can verify your payment information by checking the dynamic security code to make sure it’s unique and that it’s tied to your device.
+After you authenticate your transaction, the Secure Element provides your Device Account Number and a transaction-specific dynamic security code to the store’s point of sale terminal along with additional information needed to complete the transaction.
+Again, neither Apple nor your device sends your actual payment card number.
+Before they approve the payment, your bank, card issuer, or payment network can verify your payment information by checking the dynamic security code to make sure that it’s unique and tied to your device.

-When you pay using Apple Pay within apps
+When you use Apple Pay within apps or on the web*

-To securely transmit your payment information when you pay in apps, Apple Pay receives your encrypted transaction and re-encrypts it with a developer-specific key before the transaction information is sent to the developer.
-This key helps ensure that only the app you’re purchasing from can access your encrypted payment information.
-As with in-store payments, Apple sends your Device Account Number to the app along with the dynamic security code.
-So neither Apple nor your device sends your actual credit or debit card numbers to the app.
+To securely transmit your payment information when you pay in apps or on the web, Apple Pay receives your encrypted transaction and re-encrypts it with a developer-specific key before the transaction information is sent to the developer or payment processor.
+This key helps ensure that only the app or the website that you’re purchasing from can access your encrypted payment information.
+Websites must verify their domain every time they offer Apple Pay as a payment option.
+Like with in-store payments, Apple sends your Device Account Number to the app or website along with the transaction-specific dynamic security code.
+Neither Apple nor your device sends your actual payment card number to the app.

 When you add and use rewards cards with Apple Pay transactions in stores